*We are currently working on propagating and growing our plants for the 2022 spring season!

 We are not a commercial nursery; we are growing and propagating plants for our use and for building the diversity of our own farm's natural systems.
 We also make an effort to propagate enough of these wonderful plants to share with others at our Annual Plant and Seedling Sales so that these great plants can be spread around the ecosystem at large.
 Unlike most commercial nurseries that sell perennials that have been unnaturally encouraged to get bushy and full of flowers in pots, we grow ours within the natural confines of proper seasonal timing.
 We don't wildly push our perennials to grow differently their natural timing as we feel they do much better in the long run if grown according to their natural timeline not according to marketing purposes.

 Perennial Pot Sizes - We grow many of our perennials from seed and others from root division or cutting and the size and age of the plant determines the pot size we use.
-We also offer most of our perennials in either 4 inch pots for $4.50 each, taller square pots for $6 each.
-These plants will catch up growth-wise with the nursery grown perennials sold in larger pots, but are much more affordable, and they are also stronger and healthier.

 We are also growing a lot of native perennials and other great perennials that add diversity to our local ecosystem.
 These plants tend to like to grow in small groups, or stands, and they usually naturalize best and establish themselves stronger when planted in groups of three or more plants.
 We try to keep our pots sizes smaller to be able to sell our perennials for lower prices.
 We feel that this practice truly matches our whole philosophy - we use less material and spend less getting the plant material to you, so you can have more plant material to work with for an affordable price.
-Beyond that, the plants are healthier, ready to get themselves established in their new locations.
+Beyond that, the plants are healthier, and ready to get themselves established in their new locations.
 The showy large perennials being sold at most nurseries have to first recover from all the treatments they were exposed to to get them to have big blooms in pots at times good for marketing them.
 They then have to re-establish their natural timing before they can settle down to healthy, normal, natural growth.

 We designed this Allium and Brassica Pre-Sale for our gardener and farmer friends who want to plant in stages.
 So, we'll have a nice variety of cold-hardy plants and seedlings for sale that are ready to go in the ground!
 (Or you can hold them for a bit too.)
 We'll also have some hardy perennials for sale and other awesome plants.